Dropbox rolls out content suggestions to highlight files you may need most

-Dropbox is bringing a new content suggestions feature to the web-based version of its cloud storage service to highlight the files and folders it thinks a user will want to access most.
+Dropbox is bringing a new content suggestions feature to the web-based version of its cloud storage service to highlight files and folders a user may want to access.

-The feature has actually been in testing for several months already, and it started rolling out gradually last week — but it will be available to all users in the coming weeks through Dropbox.com.
+The feature has actually been in testing for several months already, and it started rolling out gradually last week, but in the coming weeks it will be available to all users through Dropbox.com.

-When you’re logged in to your Dropbox.com account, you’ll see a “suggested for you” row stretching across the top of the page that may contain files and folders you want to access, based on factors such as how frequently or recently you accessed those files.
+When you’re logged into your Dropbox.com account, you’ll see a “suggested for you” row stretching across the top of the page that may contain files and folders you want to access, based on factors such as how frequently or recently you accessed them.

-On the surface, this feels a little like a repackaging of the “recent” tab that Dropbox offers across the web and its mobile apps, but the company said the new feature is based on more signals than simply what you have accessed most recently.
+On the surface, this feels a little like a repackaging of the “recent” tab that Dropbox offers across the web and its mobile apps, but the company said the new feature is based on more signals than simply which files you have accessed most recently.
 Leveraging “machine intelligence,” it looks at your broader activity across the whole Dropbox platform.
 The new content suggestions widget is built around the Dropbox intelligence initiative (DBXi), the company’s effort to weave artificial intelligence (AI) into all of its products.

 As such, “suggested for you” should improve over time, based on how you use the service and who you work with.
 It’s worth noting that it will only surface content you have created personally or have been granted access to.